LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    ewt[i] = 1.0/(reltol*abs(y[i]) + abstol[i]);

-This vector is used in all error and convergence tests, which use a weighted RMS norm on all error-like vectors v:
+This vector is used in all error and convergence tests, which use a weighted RMS norm on all error-like vectors :math:`v`:

 .. math::
     \|v\|_{WRMS} = \left( \frac{1}{N} \sum_{i=1}^N (v_i\; ewt_i)^2 \right)^{1/2},